Payment Gateway VS Payment Processor: When Do You Need A Payment Gateway?

 If you’ve ever purchased something online, you’ve used a payment gateway.
 Payment gateways are what make eCommerce possible.
 And yet, payment gateways tend to be a source of confusion for merchants.
 What is a payment gateway vs a payment processor?
 Who needs one?
 And what tasks are payment gateways for specifically?

-In this post, we’ll dive into what a payment gateway is and what differentiates a payment gateway vs. a payment processor.
+In this post, we’ll explore what a payment gateway is and what differentiates it from a payment processor.
+We’ll also help you evaluate the best online payment processor options for your small business and compare top payment gateways.

 Payment Gateway | Payment Processor |